Bethany Stahl

 Bethany Stahl is an American author and illustrator of primarily nature-themed children's picture books.
-She has also written non-fiction literature.
+She has also written non-fiction literature and creates fine art, with a majority of work created en plein air.
 She was awarded for her literary distinction for Save the Ocean at the 1st National Author's Day: Celebrate Our Authors event in Knoxville, Tennessee in 2019.
-Her most notable book Save the Ocean was recommended by the Ocean Conservancy and State Director Drew Bell with Environment America in 2020.
+She has had her stories transformed into public art installations across the United States.
+Her most notable book, Save the Ocean, was recommended by the Ocean Conservancy and State Director Drew Bell with Environment America in 2020.

 Career

-Stahl's Save the Earth series tackles climate change as well as a variety of environmental concerns affecting flora and fauna.
-Her work is used to celebrate the environment in schools and create climate awareness around the world where educational facilities use her work to teach children with hands-on activities.
+Stahl's Save the Earth® series tackles climate change as well as a variety of environmental concerns affecting flora and fauna reflected in her artwork.
+Her work is used to celebrate the environment in schools and create climate awareness around the world, where educational facilities use her work to teach children with hands-on activities.
 Stahl has donated artworks to benefit green spaces such as the University of Tennessee's Botanical Gardens, has volunteered her time to environmental work, and created a Roots and Shoots program that landed her group a certificate of appreciation from Dr. Jane Goodall.
-Stahl's advocacy for endometriosis has led doctors to recommend her work.
+Stahl's fine art work echoes the message of environmental preservation.
+Stahl's advocacy for endometriosis has led doctors to recommend her work and question sexism in medicine.